 Detailed Background & Experiences

-Joe Truss, is in his third year as Principal of Visitacion Valley Middle School in SFUSD.
-He brings thirteen years of experience working with public K-12 students, combining teaching, coaching, counseling, curriculum development, and school administration.
-He has extensive experience working in Title 1 schools serving low-income, immigrant, students of color.
+I am in my sixth year as Principal of a middle school in San Francisco.
+I bring sixteen years of experience working with public K-12 students, combining teaching, coaching, counseling, curriculum development, and school administration.
+I have extensive experience working in Title 1 schools serving low-income, immigrant, students of color.

-Originally, born and raised in the Tenderloin neighborhood of San Francisco, Truss grew up in a single parent home, after losing his father at the age of five.
-He attended public schools in SFUSD and found his solace in his studies.
-Truss later studied Spanish Language at UC Berkeley in the early 2000s.
-He continued his education through the Urban Teacher Training Collaborative and received his Master’s in Teaching from Tufts University, in Boston.
-He then returned to teach high school Spanish in Oakland.
-After becoming a lead teacher, with Envision Schools, he returned to pursue his Administrator Credential through the UC Berkeley PLI program.
-There he conducted his Leadership Action Research Project on the effects of Culturally Relevant Curricula in a small urban high school.
+I continued my education through the Urban Teacher Training Collaborative and received my Master’s in Teaching from Tufts University, in Boston.
+I then returned to teach High School Spanish in Oakland.
+After becoming a lead teacher, with Envision Schools, I returned to pursue an Administrator’s Credential through the UC Berkeley PLI program.
+There I conducted my Leadership Action Research Project on the effects of Culturally Relevant Curricula in a small urban high school.

-Truss later returned to SFUSD, as a high school Assistant Principal, before becoming a Principal of Visitacion Valley Middle School.
-At VVMS, he introduced a vision focused on Love, Literacy, and Liberation.
-There he has worked to decrease student referrals, increase performance on the SBAC English Language Arts and double 6th-grade enrollment.
-During his tenure, he worked to bring in a focus on culturally responsive teaching, project-based learning, and trauma-sensitive practices.
+I later returned to San Francisco, as a high school Assistant Principal, before becoming the Principal of a middle school.
+There, I introduced a vision focused on Love, Literacy, and Liberation.
+I worked to decrease student referrals, increase performance on the SBAC English Language Arts and double 6th-grade enrollment.
+During my tenure, I worked to bring in a focus on culturally responsive teaching, project-based learning, and trauma-sensitive practices.
 I also worked to redesign our master/bell schedule.